-In this paper, we present the first in-depth study on applying dual V{dd} buffers to buffer insertion (DVB) and buffered tree generation (D-Tree) considering both BS and blockages for power minimization under delay constraint.
-We first present the dual V{dd} buffer model, the DVB and the D-Tree problem formulations in Section 2.
+Section 2 discusses the dual V{dd} buffer modeling, the DVBand the D-Tree problem formulations.
 Section 3 and 4 give the details of the algorithms for solving the DVB and the D-Tree problems and their respective experimental results.
 We conclude the paper in Section 5.
-More details about experimental settings and proof of theorems are included in our technical report [9].

-2. PROBLEM FORMULATION
+2. MODELING AND PROBLEM FORMU-LATION